Copyright law of the United Kingdom

 Under the law of the United Kingdom, a copyright is an intangible property right subsisting in certain qualifying subject matter.
 Copyright law is governed by the Copyright, Designs and Patents Act 1988 (the 1988 Act), as amended from time to time.
-As a result of increasing legal integration and harmonisation throughout the European Union a complete picture of the law can only be acquired through recourse to EU jurisprudence, On 12 September 2018, the European Parliament approved new copyright rules to help secure the rights of writers and musicians.
+On 12 September 2018, the European Parliament approved new copyright rules to help secure the rights of writers and musicians, although since then, the UK has left the EU.

 Background

 Copyright protection in Britain dates back to the 1556 Charter of the Worshipful Company of Stationers and Newspaper Makers.

 The Licensing of the Press Act 1662 gave publishers exclusive printing rights, but did not give any rights to authors.

 Parliament failed to renew the Act in 1694, primarily to remove monopoly and encourage a free press.